vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 ## Outstanding Questions

-- Do we want to have a single `opentelemetry` source with names output or multiple sources for Opentelemetry metrics and Opentelemetry logs, this is more a user experience discussion as this doesn't have big implementation impact.
 - APM stats computation:
   - Either in all traces sources (to be done for each source, except for the `datadog_agent` sources where APM stats may be decoded from received payloads) - likely to be the preferred solution